LibraryCarpentry/lc-dig-pres/_episodes/01-introduction.md

 ---
-title: "Introduction"
+title: "What are files?"
-teaching: 0
+teaching: 20
-exercises: 0
+exercises: 10
 questions:
-- "Key question"
+- "What is a filesystem?"
+- "What is a file?"
 objectives:
-- "First objective."
+- "Explain the basics of filesystems"
+- "Explain what a file is"
 keypoints:
-- "First key point."
+- "Filesystems vary across computer systems"
+- "File types are not always obvious"
 ---

+## Introduction: What is a file system?

+Stub content.

+### What is a file?
+More content.